 - Class A motorhome: Luxury cruisers built on a commercial bus frame with the most amenities.

 - Class B motorhome: Sometimes known as a “camper van.”
 These are the smallest of the drivable RVs.

-- (Very Popular) Class C motorhome: Smaller than a Class A and more amenities than a Class B. This model has an overhead sleeping cab.
+- (Very Popular) Class C motorhome: Smaller than Class A and has more amenities than Class B. This model has an overhead sleeping cab.

 For total luxury, you might consider a Class A, which is practically a mansion on wheels.
 But you’re also driving a commercial-sized bus or truck, which can be more complicated than you think.
 If renting a Class A, you can see if the owner will deliver if you plan on driving your personal vehicle to sightsee.